 Interns develop innovative pilot projects and conduct research to support restoration of Baltimore’s urban parks, natural resources, and neighborhoods.
-Projects are involved in research and development, youth education and training, and community building with non-profits, community organizations, and local government agencies like the Baltimore City Department of Recreation and Parks.
+Projects are involved in research and development, youth education and training, and community building with nonprofits, community organizations, and local government agencies like the Baltimore City Department of Recreation and Parks.
 These projects help to broaden interns’ understanding of urban natural resource and neighborhood revitalization issues, as well as the link between their classroom learning and career development.
 Interns have a strong record of serving Baltimore, enhancing urban parks and natural resources, and achieving academic and professional success.

 - Marketing/Promotions for Park Activities

-- Program Assistant for Outdoor Recreation Activities/Healthy Baltimore Initiative
+- Outdoor Recreation Activities/Healthy Baltimore Initiative

 - Administrative Intern